 Employee empowerment varies based on an organization's culture and work design.
 However, empowerment is based on the concepts of job enlargement and job enrichment.
 Job enlargement differs from job enrichment in that job enlargement is horizontal expansion and job enrichment is considered vertical.

-• Example: A bank teller not only handles deposits and disbursement, but also distributes traveler's checks and sells certificates of deposit.
+• Example: A bank teller not only handles deposits and disbursement, but now also distributes traveler's checks and sells certificates of deposit.

 As these examples show, employee empowerment requires:

-• Training in the skills necessary to carry out the additional responsibilities
+• Training in the skills necessary to carry out the additional responsibilities.

-• Access to information on which decisions can be made
+• Access to information on which decisions can be made.

-• Initiative and confidence on the part of the employee to take on greater responsibility
+• Initiative and confidence on the part of the employee to take on greater responsibility.

-What Does an Empowered Organizational Structure Look Like?
+What Does an Empowered Organization Look Like?

 Employee empowerment is often viewed as an inverted triangle of organizational power.
 In the traditional view, management is at the top while customers are on the bottom; in an empowered environment, customers are at the top while management is in a support role at the bottom.